douglasgreen/pagemaker/dev/doc/critical_thinking.md

 * Separate code projects
 * Separate code units such as namespace or classes
 * Or for data storage, a separate database table

+## What are the limits of critical thinking?

+The problem with critical thinking is that it dwells on philosophical generalities, therefore it isn't always the right tool for the job.
+Critical thinking is only one aspect of good project development.
+There are other possible viewpoints, such as:
+* Good business perspective
+* Detailed technical engineering